Mortgage

 Consider renting if:

 • You don’t have enough cash for a down payment.
 Even if you could hypothetically afford your payments each much, you may struggle to get a mortgage if you don’t have the money for a down payment.
-The upfront costs associated with renting — like a security deposit or a broker’s fee — are likely to be much more affordable than a down payment on a house.
+The upfront costs associated with renting — like a security deposit or a broker’s fee — are likely much more affordable than a down payment on a house.

 Consider buying if: